-In the below images, high strength steel is used in the areas coloured in blue and ultra-high strength steel is used in the red coloured areas.
-Depending on the tools used, ultra-high strength steel can be challenging or impossible to cut.
+In these images, high strength steel is used in the areas colored in blue and ultra-high strength steel is used in the red colored areas.
+Depending on the tools used, ultra high strength steel can be challenging or impossible to cut.
 If necessary, use a workaround technique.